 If you want to add something different to your photography blog, or even just your photography, I’d recommend trying a vintage lens.

-The best place to pick them up online is eBay, and you can use the search box below to find yours right now.
+The best place to pick them up online is eBay, and you can click here to go browsing the vintage lenses they have listed right now.

 Buying a mirrorless camera on Amazon

 If you do pick up any vintage lenses, you’ll need a camera with interchangeable lens capabilities to use it on.
 Obviously, Amazon will have you covered here.

 If you already have a DSLR, that will work just fine.
 However, if you need to buy something to use with your vintage lenses, I’d recommend a mirrorless camera instead.

 They’re a lot smaller, which is good when shooting with a small vintage lens, and the image quality is pretty much on par with DSLRs anyway – although you shouldn’t really be worrying about that if you’re shooting through vintage glass.

 What other photography blogging resources do you use?

 So, this is my list of photography blogging resources.